COINHOUSE TERMS AND CONDITIONS OF USE

 SEED: Backup data of a Crypto Wallet.
 This is in the form of a word list, and allows full access to the linked Wallet.
 This security allows the Wallet to be restored in case of loss, theft or destruction of the Wallet’s medium (phone, tablet, PC or other).
 This word list is strictly confidential.
 The storage in any form of SEED information is the sole responsibility of the Customer.
 COINHOUSE cannot be held responsible for any errors in the storage of the SEED of a Customer’s Portfolio or for its loss.

-Services: refers to the set of services offered by COINHOUSE to its Clients from the Website or through an Operator or Account Manager.
-The Services include Transactions, Safekeeping, Withdrawal and Deposit of Crypto-assets.
-These services also include i) technical services, such as SEED retrieval, Wallet transfer, custody of certain Crypto-assets on behalf of the Client in a non-connected device such as a hardware Wallet, ii) investment advice on Crypto-assets, or iii) investment services in one or more Crypto-assets by way of a Management Mandate, staking offer or access to decentralised finance investment solutions as these terms are defined on the Website and commercially presented COINHOUSE reserves the right to offer the Services to its Clients according to their needs and risk aversion profiles.
+Services: refers to the set of services offered by COINHOUSE to its Clients from the Website and Mobile App or through an Operator or Account Manager.
+The Services include Transactions, Safekeeping, Withdrawal and Deposit of Crypto-assets, Portfolio Management or Crypto Saving Account.
+These services also include i) technical services, such as SEED retrieval, Wallet transfer, custody of certain Crypto-assets on behalf of the Client in a non-connected device such as a hardware Wallet, ii) investment advice on Crypto-assets, or iii) access to the monitoring of the Wallet and the investment services such as the Guided Management or the Crypto Savings Account on the Website and/or Mobile App, or iv) investment services in one or more Crypto-assets by way of a Management Mandate, staking offer or access to decentralised finance investment solutions as these terms are defined on the Website, Mobile App and commercially presented COINHOUSE reserves the right to offer the Services to its Clients according to their needs and risk aversion profiles.
 Certain Services may be subject to Special Conditions.

 Website: refers to all the COINHOUSE Services accessible at the following web address (url): https://www.coinhouse.com , and in particular the Customer Account interface which can be accessed with their login details and, if applicable, the 2FA.